alkeshka/MigrationPluginExtended/CustomChanges.md

         [ Lines 565 - 585 ]
     - Added the manufacture id fallback
         [ Lines 404 - 414 ]
+    - Added the created at date fallback
+        [ Lines 488 - 492 ]

 ## NumberRangeConverter.php

     - For the following error